Vive la France🇫🇷

 Join the lively atmosphere at the Champ de Mars, where a free music concert commences around 9 PM, followed shortly by the awe-inspiring fireworks show.

 #4.
-Play a round of PĂ©tanque
+Play a round of Pétanque

-It’s not a July 14 celebration if you don’t see at least one group of people playing PĂ©tanque (or boules) at the park.
-It’s a game accessible to all.
+Pétanque (or boules) at the park.
+It's a game accessible to all.
 To play this you will need a boules pitch specifically and heavy balls or boules in French that are often silver-coloured.
-You can learn the rules here.
+You can learn the rules here.#5.
+Watch the oldest military parade

-Don’t forget to watch the military parade on the morning of July 14th as it marches down Paris’s Champs-ElysĂ©es.
+Don't forget to watch the military parade on the morning of July 14th as it marches down Paris's Champs-Elysées.
 This nationally televised spectacle, accompanied by the resounding anthem La Marseillaise, showcases the oldest and largest military parade in Europe.

 You should at least an hour before the 11 AM festivities to secure a front-row seat and experience the awe-inspiring displays of military pageantry, fly-overs, and proud traditions that embody the spirit of Bastille Day.